EwenCollin/TownBuilders/README.md

 Place blocks to build with your friends anything, anywhere using Town Builders, a geospatial and augmented reality game prototype.

+## Current Status

+Town Builders is currently under development of its core features (rendering, multiplayer, AR & Geospatial).

+First batch of gameplay features will come during summer 2023!

 ## About

-This 3 weeks old project aims to bring blocks to the real world through augmented reality and geospatial.
+This project aims to bring blocks to the real world through augmented reality and geospatial.

 I have lots of ideas for future versions of this game, I will be working on multiplayer, gameplay, events and more.